Blown in Cellulose Insulation

 Blown in Insulation for Walls with Drywall

-Some insulation contractors can also dense pack cellulose by blowing cellulose insulation into existing walls.
+Some insulation contractors, including us, can also dense pack cellulose by blowing cellulose insulation into existing walls.
 By drilling a hole every 1 – 2 feet and blowing insulation into walls, technicians can insulate without removing drywall.

 This process can be done from either side of the wall, so insulating exterior walls from inside or outside the building may be possible depending on siding and wall type.